run-ai/docs/docs/admin/workloads/workload-overview-admin.md

 ## Workloads View

 The *Workloads* view provides a more advanced UI than the previous *Jobs* UI.
+The new table format provides:

+* Improved views of the data
+* Improved filters and search
+* More information

 To enable the *Workloads* view, go to the *Jobs* table and toggle the switch from `Jobs` to `Workloads`.
 To return, switch the toggle from `Workloads` to `Jobs`.